 Retirement Benefits

-Depending on the nature of the retirement benefits claim (i.e., pension or 401k), employees need to complete a set of forms specifying how and to whom benefits are to be paid.
-The election is usually irrevocable.
+Depending on the nature of the retirement benefits claim (i.e., pension or 401k/403(b)), employees typically need to complete a set of forms specifying how and to whom benefits are to be paid.
+For retirement, once an election is made, it is usually irrevocable.
 So, the employee should understand and make sure they are making the correct election.
 The employee may need assistance from a financial advisor.
 If the employee is married and seeks a lump sum benefit distribution, he or she must submit a notarized written spousal consent.

 Disability